aspirehealth/redux-routable/packages/redux-routable/README.md

 - `ROUTE_CHANGED`

-  An action with this type will be dispatched whenever the location is changed (and by dispatching a `SYNC` action).
+  An action with this type will be dispatched whenever the location is changed (and by dispatching a `SYNC` action) and the location is able to be matched with a route from the router configuration.
 Since all of the navigation actions (with the exception of `OPEN`) change the location, you can expect this action to be dispatched immediately after dispatching any of those.
   Actions with type `ROUTE_CHANGED` are what you should listen for in your reducers and other middleware, and they have this shape:

   ```javascript
   {